Multi-band light curves from eccentric accreting supermassive black hole binaries: Discussion

 \subsection{Caveats}

 In this section, we discuss some caveats, focusing on the ones we believe are most important for interpreting EM signatures of SMBHB candidates.

 Firstly, when generalizing our results about optical and infrared emission to other binary parameters, one must pay special attention to the overall effective temperature of the gas.
 If the effective temperature of our system were scaled down, then infrared and optical emission would come from deeper inside the gravitational wells of each black hole.
 Then, the lump periodicity would feature less prominently, and the fraction of emission coming from the minidisks would be increased.
 That effect would be reversed if the effective temperature were instead scaled up.
 Thus, one ought to think spatially, by associating our results about infrared and optical emission with whatever emission is coming $\simeq 7.6-28\%$ and $\simeq 37-84\%$ from the minidisks, respectively (see $b$ in Tables~\ref{tab:circ_MD} \&~\ref{tab:ecc_MD}); which band of emission that corresponds to will depend on the accretion rate $\dot{M}$, binary mass $M$, and orbital semi-major axis $a$ roughly via $T_{\rm eff}^4 \sim M \dot{M} a^{-3}$.
+However, if the amplitude of periodic signals depend on such parameters, then our results should not be taken as generic.
 One also must apply a cosmological redshift to the bands ($\nu \rightarrow \nu/(1+z)$), since our results are quoted in the cosmological rest frame of the source.

 Secondly, we caution against over-interpreting the shapes of specific pulses seen in \fref{fig:LCMach}.
 The pulse shapes for a given model change from one cycle to the next, and also vary in character between models with different nominal Mach numbers.
 Our tests show reliable results about the frequency content of the pulse time series (i.e. near-orbital and lump frequencies having values within a certain range, see Table~\ref{tab:circ_freq}), and it is safe to say that the pulse shapes resulting from hydrodynamic processes are probably ``spiky,'' and not perfectly periodic.